The Most Common Types Of Crane Accidents

 Construction worker wearing a hard hat and safety vest inspecting a crane hook

-Crane work is dangerous, but following safety rules can help prevent accidents.
+Crane work can be dangerous, but following safety rules may help prevent accidents.
 The Occupational Safety and Health Administration has clear rules that employers must follow to protect workers.

 Here are key safety steps: